LassePSH/portfolio/_posts/2024-01-01-copenhagen-walkability.md

 # Walkability Index
 To measure the desirability of a street segment, we compare the number of trips passing through it against the number of trips along neighboring streets that have similar directions.
-The desirability score for a given segment $$i$$ can be computed by the z-score, where a postive score indicate a desirable street and a negative a non-desirable street.
+The desirability score for a given segment $$i$$ can be computed by the z-score, where a positive score indicates a desirable street and a negative a non-desirable street.

 $$
 Z_i = {x_i - \mu_i \over \sigma_i}
 $$

-The Mean and standard deviation of trips along neighboring streets $$X_j$$ weighted by the difference in angle between $$i$$ and $$j$$.
+The mean and standard deviation are computed from trips along neighboring streets $$x_j$$, weighted by the difference in angle between $$i$$ and $$j$$.

 $$
 w_{ij} = 1 - \frac{|\theta_i - \theta_j|}{90^\circ}